Parameter Estimation and Seasonal Modification of the Fractional Poisson Process with Application to Vorticity Extremes over the North Atlantic: Analysis of Relative Vorticity Extremes

 Figure~\ref{fig_med_p48} illustrates that using the fractional Poisson process, and thereby including the additional tail parameter, affects not only the tails of the distribution but also properties such as the 0.75 quantile.
 For both properties considered here, at \mbox{56°~N, 40°~W}, kernel weighted daily empirical estimates are closer to the values derived from the FPP throughout the year.
 For this location specifically, the seasonal fractional Poisson process yields the lowest 0.75 quantile of the return time on January~10 and the highest probability of further vorticity extremes within the next 72 hours on February~7.

-To assess the variability of the daily parameter estimates, we simulate 1216 return times following the underlying distribution given by the estimates at \mbox{56°~N, 40°~W} and calculate the daily weighted quantile-based parameter estimates, repeating this procedure 1000 times.
-We then compute the 0.025 and 0.975 quantiles of the 1000 estimates for each day, as shown in Figure~\ref{fig_ci}.
-For the tail parameter, the 0.025 quantile in summer lies above the 0.975 quantile in spring, indicating a pronounced seasonal difference.
+To assess the variability of the daily parameter estimates, we apply a parametric bootstrap procedure, i.e., we simulate return times from the distribution fitted at \mbox{56°~N, 40°~W} and calculate the daily weighted quantile-based parameter estimates for the simulated data.
+This procedure is repeated 1000 times for sample sizes $n = 1215$ (the number of return times per grid point present in the vorticity data) and $n = 400$ in order to also evaluate the effect of the sample size on the estimation quality.
+Then we compute the 0.025 and 0.975 quantiles of the 1000 estimates for each day and sample size, as shown in Figure~\ref{fig_ci}.
+For the tail parameter, the 0.025 quantile in summer lies above the 0.975 quantile in spring for both sample sizes, indicating a pronounced seasonal difference.
 For the scale parameter, the 0.025 quantile in summer exceeds the 0.975 quantile in winter, as well as in substantial portions of spring and fall.
-Furthermore, both underlying parameter curves remain relatively centered within the bounds for most of the year, except near points where the slope changes direction.
-This effect is most pronounced for the tail parameter between June~19 and 23, where the true parameter value even exceeds the upper bound.
+Furthermore, the parameter curves obtained for the real data remain relatively centered within the bounds for most of the year, except near points where the slope changes direction.
+This effect is most pronounced for the tail parameter between June~19 and 23, where the true parameter value even exceeds the upper bound for $n = 1215$.
+For $n = 400$, the 0.025 and 0.975 quantiles are farther away from the true underlying parameter curves than for $n= 1215$, indicating lower estimation accuracy.
+However, this behavior is expected given that fewer than one third of the observations are available in this case.